The best apps to learn French in 2025

 What we tested:

-Why trust this comparison: I'm Benjamin, a native French speaker who's taught thousands of students through French Together.
-I've tested these apps both as a teacher and as a language learner myself (I've used similar apps to learn German and Spanish).
+Why trust this comparison: I'm Alysa, a writer and French teacher who has lived in Paris for over a decade.
+I've tested these apps both as a teacher and as a language learner myself (I've used similar apps to learn other languages).
 This comparison is based on real testing, not just reading marketing pages.

-Some apps on this list are affiliate partners (including French Together, which I built).
+Some apps on this list are affiliate partners (including Copycat Cafe).
 When you buy through links, we may earn a commission, but this doesn't influence our reviews.
 Every app here is honestly assessed based on the criteria above.

 Unfortunately, I can't tell you what the best French learning app is.
-No, I'm not even going to say French Together! :-) This is because everyone learns differently and has different goals and needs.
+No, I'm not even going to say Copycat Cafe! :-) This is because everyone learns differently and has different goals and needs.
 The real question is, what is the best French learning app for you?

 Here are some areas where the different apps on our list excel: